IsmanDaiyrov/IsmanDaiyrov.github.io/README.md

   1. Enter the elevator
   2. Click on the button to go to the specific floor
   3. Elevator gives a visual feedback that the button was pressed
-  4. Elevator gives a feedback once it has arrived
+  4. Elevator gives some feedback once it has arrived
   5. Leave the elevator

 - How does the elevator support the user figure out how to make it work?